tomayac/how-fugu-is-the-web/README.md

 uses a service worker, so it can be used via an IIFE that can be run in the client or the service worker.
 An example is
 `(async () => 'periodicSync' in (await navigator.serviceWorker?.ready || self.registration))()`.
+The support categories are listed below:

+- ✔️ Supported by your browser.
+- 🚫 Not supported by your browser.
+- 🤷 Support unknown for your browser.
+(The only way to know would be `user-agent` sniffing.)

 ### Deep-linking